MennoWentink/proces_and_safety_MennoWentink/src/chapter_1.md

 # Chapter 1

-In this assignment I simulate my journey going to school
+In this assignment I simulate my journey going to school from home. below is the flowchart from the complete program

 ```plantuml
 @startuml state diagram going to school